exasol/virtual-schemas/README.md

 This means an user familiar with SQL will immediately feel at home when accessing remote data through Virtual Schemas.

+Virtual Schemas can be also described in known terms as `External Tables` or `Foreign Data Wrapper (FDW)`.

 ## Version Requirements

 Virtual Schema  | Required Java Version | Lifecycle